Prof. Dr. Ridwan Dewayanto RusliSM, MSCEP, Dipl.-Chem.

 Fakultät für Wirtschafts- und Rechtswissenschaften Schmalenbach Institut für Wirtschaftswissenschaften (WI)

 - International finance and strategy, public- and industrial economics.
-TH Köln: Courses in international finance and management accounting, strategy and M&A. Previously at NTU & University of Luxembourg: Public economics and industrial organization.
+TH Köln: Courses in international finance and management accounting, global strategy and M&A. Previously at NTU & University of Luxembourg: Public economics and industrial organization.
 MIT Sloan School: Sponsor of finance case studies.

 The Indonesian transboundary haze game: Countering free-riding and local capture